 Some species seem to prefer being amongst soft corals and sponges as can be seen in the images.
 Others seem to prefer being on sandy bottoms with the tube buried in the sand.
 There is one thing in common between these different locations, they are always in areas of fairly strong current or tidal movement.
 Some specimens are extremely colorful and when fully extended are really beautiful.

-Unlike most anemones which form symbiotic relationships with zooxanthellae, Tube Anemone are not documented to do this.
+Unlike most anemones which form symbiotic relationships with zooxanthellae to indirectly obtain nutrients from photosynthesis, Tube Anemone are not documented to do this.

 The Tube anemone differs from other anemones in that they have two sets of tentacles.
 The outer set of tentacles are used to capture prey as can be seen in the images lower down in the post.
 The inner set around the mouth are used to pass food into the mouth.
 The tentacles themselves are not retractable, but the entire anemone is capable of retracting into its tube.

 The tube which in some locations with some species protrudes above the substrate is made of a tough leathery substance.
 The tube is made from the secretions of stinging cells in the anemone.
-There are often many different organisms growing on the tube as can be seen above.
+There are often many different organisms growing on the tube as can be seen above which aid in camouflaging it.
+The inner tentacles can be seen in the image below.

 IN THE WILD